eccs-reengineering/280ZX-Turbo-ECCS/README.md

 The RPM and Thoretical Pulsewidth (TP, Load) table scales are in 16-bit values.
 Each table has 16 values.

 The load sclaes can be rescaled when the pre-TP load variables have been altered.
-The RPM scales don't need to be modified unless more resolution is needed in a specific area.
+The RPM scales don't need to be modified for the stock engine.

 0x1BA0(16bit) Fuel RPM
 0x1B80(16bit) Fuel Load